AdaptiveCpp/AdaptiveCpp/doc/install-android.md

 ## Clone VulkanHpp

-> This step is need for the Vulkan backend only.
+> This step is needed for the Vulkan backend only.

 The Android NDK only provides the Vulkan C headers, not the layered C++ bindings provided by Khronos which are part of the Vulkan SDK and used in the AdaptiveCpp source code.
-These source of these headers needs to be clone but not built.
+These source of these headers needs to be cloned but not built.

 ```sh
 $ git clone --recurse-submodules https://github.com/KhronosGroup/Vulkan-Hpp.git